Research projects - UNC Superfund Research Program

 Our biomedical researchers are using interdisciplinary research and collaboration to explore the impacts that Superfund chemicals have on human health.
 We conduct research to improve the accuracy of risk assessments, reduce potential exposures to toxic chemicals, and protect human and ecological health.
-The biomedical research projects focus on four major classes of chemicals: chlorinated solvents, halogenated hydrocarbons, heavy metals, and polycyclic aromatic hydrocarbons (PAHs).
+The biomedical research projects focus on three major classes of chemicals: halogenated hydrocarbons, heavy metals, and polycyclic aromatic hydrocarbons (PAHs).

-Through highly integrated research, our non-biomedical investigators are developing tools to assess the level of contaminants in the environment and devising new ways to cleanup contamination.
-The center’s non-biomedical research focuses on evaluating complex microbial communities in bioremediation systems and quantifying the chronic exposure and bioavailability of toxic compounds in environmental systems.
+Through highly integrated research, our environmental science and engineering investigators are developing tools to assess the level of contaminants in the environment and devising new ways to cleanup contamination by focusing on evaluating complex microbial communities in bioremediation systems and quantifying the chronic exposure and bioavailability of toxic compounds in environmental systems.

 Leader: Damian Shea